GANGANI/toporesolve/README.md

 ```
 The same outcome will be gotten by using the `requests` library to send a POST request.

-Complete code can be found [here](models/state-of-the-art/dpbedia.py)
+Complete code using Dbpedia Spotlight on the datasets can be found [here](models/state-of-the-art/dbpedia.py)

 ## 5. Edinburgh Geoparser
 https://www.ltg.ed.ac.uk/software/geoparser/